We may each approach writing in our unique ways, but no matter what, some logical thinking needs to be behind the final product.

 - Does the progression of thought/ideas make sense?
 Does it flow?
 Is it not confusing?

 - Are there any gaping contradictions or loopholes?
 (That may be OK but should be explicitly acknowledged in the writing itself.
 Otherwise, it detracts from your message.)

-Sometimes I find that my main point has wandered from the original intent.
-I take the “wandering” to be a sign that I didn’t have enough material to make the original point and drop it.
+Sometimes you may find that your main point has wandered from the original intent.
+That “wandering” might be a sign that you didn’t have enough material to make the original point, in which case you might want to drop it.

 No matter your writing style or approach to writing, the point is to be aware that taking a step back and reviewing your work will improve your final product.